Macy's Thanksgiving Day Parade: Parade route

-The Macy's parade has always taken place in Manhattan.
+The Macy's parade has always been held in Manhattan.
 The parade originally started from 145th Street in Harlem and ended at Macy's flagship in Herald Square (at the intersection of Broadway, Sixth Avenue, and 34th Street), making a 6 mi route.

 In the 1930s, the balloons were inflated around 110th Street and Amsterdam Avenue, near the Cathedral of St. John the Divine.
 The parade proceeded south on Amsterdam Avenue to 106th Street and turned east.
 At Columbus Avenue, the balloons had to be lowered to go under the Ninth Avenue El.
 Past the El tracks, the parade proceeded east on 106th Street to Central Park West and turned south to terminate at Macy's flagship.

 A new route was established for the 2009 parade.
 From 77th Street and Central Park West, the route went south along Central Park to Columbus Circle, then east along Central Park South.
 The parade would then make a right turn at 7th Avenue and go south to Times Square.
 At 42nd Street, the parade turned left and went east, then at 6th Avenue turned right again at Bryant Park.
-Heading south on 6th Avenue, the parade turned right at 34th Street (at Herald Square) and proceeded west to the terminating point at 7th Avenue where the floats are taken down.
+Heading south on 6th Avenue, the parade turned right at 34th Street (at Herald Square) and proceeded west to the terminating point at 7th Avenue where the floats are dismantled.
 The 2009 route change eliminated Broadway completely, where the parade has traveled down for decades.
 The City of New York said that the new route would provide more space for the parade, and more viewing space for spectators.
 Another reason for implementing the route change is the city's subsequent transformation of Broadway into a pedestrian-only zone at Times Square.

 Another new route was introduced with the 2012 parade.
 This change is similar to the 2009 route, but eliminated Times Square altogether, instead going east from Columbus Circle along Central Park South, then south on Sixth Avenue to Herald Square.

 Balloon teams race through Columbus Circle due to higher winds in this flat area, making it a less desirable observation site.
 New York City officials preview the parade route and try to eliminate as many potential obstacles as possible, including rotating overhead traffic signals out of the way.
 Viewing is restricted from 38th Street through the end of the parade route, as this area is used for the NBC telecast.